Categories

 Perhaps, ultimately, major established content creators will see the wisdom of offering fairly priced downloads as a way of deterring piracy.
 When they do, we’ll be ready with the perfect mechanism!

-One response to “Who says micropayments “don’t work”?”
+One reply on “Who says micropayments “don’t work”?”